kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Threatening account](../../content/images/threats/marc-panico.png)

 - Curiously, this account now has completely changed tone: https://x.com/marcop51.
-- I realized that something weird was going on online around the same time I did the [tarot over the phone](#tarot) in Lourdes and started conversing with them.
+- I realized that something weird was going on online around the same time I did the [tarot over the phone](#tarot) in Lourdes and started conversing with cyber-stalkers directly.
 - All my tweets intended for hackers have multiple views while the others have minimal views.
 - I assume there is some dissemination mechanism in place, such as a WhatsApp group perhaps.